 NIRSpec auto-cals (auto-calibrations) are internal calibration exposures that can be acquired with lamps within the NIRSpec calibration assembly (CAA).
 These auto-cals can be acquired for flat fields, wavelength reference exposures, and broad line peaks measured for dispersion verification.

-It is not recommended for users to acquire NIRSpec auto-cals with their science for two reasons:
+It is not recommended for users to acquire NIRSpec auto-cals with their science for three reasons:

 - Acquiring auto-cals can cause moderate overheads, ~5 minutes or more per exposure.